AustenHolmberg/curiosity_scrapy/README.md

 ## Curiosity Timelapse Generator
 #### Python script with CLI that scrapes images taken by the Curiosity rover's cameras and generates timelapses.
-Extracts image data from Nasa's Mars web API.
+Extracts image data from Nasa's Public Mars API.

 #### Technologies:
 - Pipenv (Python 3.6)